evan-m-jackson/Google_Books_Library/README.md

   cd Google_Reading_List-main

-Then after the next 3 lines will need to be entered to add the required packages (please see the "requirements.txt" file for more details):
+Then after the next 3 lines will need to be entered to add the required packages (please see the "requirements.txt" file in the "Google_Reading_List-main" folder for more details):

   pip install requests